Hiking in Banff National Park: A Guide for First Timers

 The alternative to taking the shuttle is parking at Fairview Picnic Area (here on Google Maps) and adding 1.5 miles in each direction (so three miles total).

-In terms of route options, you can either hike this as an out-and-back from the trailhead you start at, or you can hike up and over Sentinel Pass (which, coming from the other direction, is one of our favorite hikes in Banff) through to Moraine Lake and take the shuttle home from there.
+In terms of route options, you can either hike this as an out-and-back from the trailhead you start at, or you can hike up and over Sentinel Pass (which, coming from the other direction, is one of our favorite hikes) through to Moraine Lake and take the shuttle home from there.

 That latter route is longer and harder (12+ miles and 3,700 feet of elevation gain) but it combines Paradise Valley and Larch Valley/Sentinel Pass into one epic day, and you can catch the shuttle back from Moraine Lake without trying to flag it down on the road.